2 Chapter 2: Systems Thinking: a New Way to Tackle Problems

 2.1.
 What does it mean to call something a “system?”

-A system is a collection of interconnected things that together operate toward a certain end (Ackoff, 1994).
+A system is a collection of interconnected things that together operate toward a certain end (Ackoff, 1994, Meadows, 2008).
 For example, your body is a system.
 It’s a collection of organs (heart, lungs, stomach, brain, etc.) that work together to keep you alive and healthy.
 While distinct from one another, the parts of your body are not independent.
 Some parts could exist “on their own” (at least for a while), but they have also evolved to be highly interdependent.
 In systems lingo, we say that your body’s organs are tightly coupled to one another.
 If one part is injured or removed, the entire body must somehow compensate.
 Studying the body’s organs in isolation may be useful and necessary, but to understand how the body works, we need to know more than how the individual parts work.
 We must also describe how those parts work together, and to what ends they work together.
 We need to study the body as a system.

-Just like your body, the Kaibab plateau is comprised of many different interacting parts.
+Just like your body, the Kaibab plateau is comprised of many different interacting parts (Ford, 2009).
 Instead of working within the confines of your body, the elements in the Kaibab system operate across a wide variety of scales of time and space.
 The Kaibab system includes populations of living organisms like mule deer, mountain lions, cattle, and various types of plants.
 This system also includes physical resources (such as soil, air, and water).
 To make things even more complicated, this system involves political, economic and social forces that shape the way humans interact with the Kaibab through activities like hunting, ranching, or recreation.

 All of these elements of the Kaibab system depend on and affect each other in a kind of give-and-take dance.
 The animals depend on each other and on the plants for survival.
 In turn, the plants depend on the work of animals to break up and fertilize the soil as they move across the landscape.
 The plants depend on the soil, water, and sunshine, but they also impact these things by creating shade that reduces the rate at which water evaporates from the soil.
 Human activity depends on all of these things working well together.
 And, of course, humans do things that impact the overall health of the natural ecosystem in both positive and negative ways.

-Because of this constant give-and-take dance between all of the components of the system, the status of the system is dynamic (Andersen et al., 1983).
+Because of this constant give-and-take dance between all of the components of the system, the status of the system is dynamic (Roberts et al., 1983).
 That is, the system status is constantly changing.
 It may not seem that way when you look at family vacation photos from the Kaibab.
 That’s because many of the changes in this system take days, months, years, or even centuries to play out, and photos capture only a single moment in the life of that dynamic system (Richardson and Pugh, 1985).

 In the following sections, you will learn how to use three important systems thinking practices to help you start “seeing the system beneath the problem.”
 These three practices are listed below.